salvaba94/AutoTor/README.md

 <p align="right"><a href="#top">Back to top</a></p>

-**If you like the project and/or any of its contents results useful to you, don't forget to give it a star!
-It means a lot to me 😄**
+**If you like the project and/or any of its contents results useful to you, don't forget to give it a star in [GitHub][github-repo]!
+It means a lot to me .**

 <!-- LINKS -->
 [contributors-shield]: https://img.shields.io/github/contributors/salvaba94/AutoTor.svg?style=plastic&color=0e76a8